pulimeng/eToxPred/README.md

   - `--datafile` specifies the input .smi file which stores the SMILES data.
   - `--modelfile` specifies the location of the trained model.
   - `--outputfile` specifies the output file to store the predicted SAscores and Tox-scores.
 If this term is not provided, the code will save the output to `./results.csv`.
-3. The trianed toxicity model is provided as `etoxpred_best_model.joblib` at link here due to the size limitation.
+3. The trianed toxicity model is provided as `etoxpred_best_model.tar.gz`.
+Please untar before use.

 To use the package to train your own models:
 1. Prepare the training dataset.
 The dataset contains three parts: the smiles, the name of the compound, and the label.
 The label is 0 or 1, where 0 means safe and 1 means toxic.
 The dataset has to be stored in a .smi file, where each field is separated by a tab, in the format: